-I am off campus but can "meet" via telephone, or through the conference feature on Canvas.
-If you need to talk with me please send me an email (tvannette@gulfcoast.edu) and I will make the necessary arrangements.
-I do plan on hosting a few conferences and will send the dates out throughout the semester.
+I am off campus but can "meet" via telephone, or Zoom.
+If you need to talk with me please send me an email and I will make the necessary arrangements.
+I will schedule a zoom meeting the first week of class and during the midterm.
+You will not be required to attend but it is highly encouraged.